Thaliavch/Doubly-Linked-List-Cpp/README.md

 # Doubly-Linked-List-Cpp
-Implementation of a Double Linked List ADT in C++.
+Implementation of a Double Linked List ADT in C++ using a class template.
+Implementation of Queue and Stack ADT with Double Linked List class.